ten7/contractor.ten7.com/README.md

 - **How do I invoice?**
 Email your invoice to [billing@ten7.com](mailto:billing@ten7.com).
 No need to itemize things, a total is fine.
 We rely on approved (and locked) Harvest timesheets for details.
 - **How and when do I get paid?**
 Invoices are usually paid on receipt via direct deposit through Gusto.
 You'll see payment in your bank account within five business days.
-Don’t forget, you’re a 1099 contractor, so we withhold any taxes.
-You're responsible for all taxes.
+Don’t forget, you’re a 1099 contractor, so we **don't** withhold any taxes.
+You're responsible for applicable taxes in your jurisdiction.

 ### Process Questions